 Like Debian’s apt, Arch’s package manager makes a lock file during operations.
 If you experienced a power outage or

-pacman experienced a hard interrupt it couldn’t remove the lock from, it’s very likely to leave behind a lock file.
+pacman experienced a hard interrupt and couldn’t remove the lock, it’s very likely to leave behind a lock file.

 First, find out if some process on your computer is still using the file:

 sudo fuser /var/lib/pacman/db.lck